-The Omni business model is based on modern digital technology and customers have access to a self-service portal to manage their finances.
-We continue to automate the Omni business model and have over 29,000 customers who registered for the self-service portal making it even more convenient for customers to do business with us.
-We complete customer surveys to make sure we understand their needs.
+Our digital solution allows our customers to access the self-service portal to manage their loans.
+We continue to automate selfservicing capability for our customers which enables them to check balances, change payment dates and settle their loan.
+We have over 120,000 customers registered for the self-service portal making it convenient for customers to do business with us.
+We are committed to providing the best service to our customers and we regularly undertake customer surveys to make sure we understand their needs.
 The surveys also provide us with net promoter scores so we can see how we are doing.
-The latest customer survey saw a high +62 NPS score.
+The latest customer survey saw a high +61 NPS score.

-The combination of Omni's platform with the Group's low cost of funding and capability in credit analytics is expected to enable significant growth in Omni's loan book and accelerate the Group's profitability.
+The combination of Omni's platform with the Group's low cost of funding and capability in credit analytics is expected to enable significant growth in Omni's loan book and accelerate the Group's profitability. $\infty$ irt new loan